aselshall/eds/HW/HW3_Pandas.md

 ### Dataset selection
 Select a dataset that aligns with the learning objectives for this assignment.
 When choosing a dataset, consider the following:
-- **Personal Interest:** Select a dataset related to your domain of interest or final project
+- **Personal Interest:** Select a dataset related to your domain of interest or your final project
 - **Size:** The dataset should contain enough rows and columns to allow you to demonstrate a variety of Pandas functionalities.
 As a guideline, aim for at least 50,000 rows and 5-10 columns.
 This is just one suggestion, but do what you want and what interests you most.
 - **Data Types:** Choose a dataset with a mix of numeric and non-numeric columns.
 The inclusion of datetime data and geographic data provides additional opportunities to practice Pandas time-series capabilities and geospatial features.
 - **Suggested Datasets:** In case you do not have a dataset in mind, here are few suggestions: